kimkt0408/pagbot/imu_integration.md

 ### 1. Internal IMU activation
 **(1) [IMU calibration](https://www.clearpathrobotics.com/assets/guides/melodic/jackal/calibration.html)**:

-With this process, the imu data is calibrated and corrected data can be published.
+Follow the instuctions in the link above.
+With this process, the imu is calibrated and corrected data can be published.
   * [Calibration troubleshooting](https://github.com/husky/husky/issues/182)

 ### 2. IMU(3DM-GX5-25) integration